-- The Authority has; - o undertaken the 'RACE Code' assessment. - o continued to support West Midlands Women's Voice. - supported the new Faith Strategic Partnership - o assisted the development of the 'Diversity West Midlands Network'
+- Coordinated activity across portfolios and the organisation to further embed equalities, diversity and inclusion into how the WMCA plans, decides and delivers.
+This includes supporting the Citizens Panel, conducting Equality Impact Assessments and developing new equality initiatives. - The Authority has; - undertaken the 'RACE Code' assessment. - o continued to support West Midlands Women's Voice. - o supported the new Faith Strategic Partnership - o assisted the development of the 'Diversity West Midlands Network'